Kxushik/kxushik/README.md

 Software Developer & Student
 ----------------------------

 Started learning all about computers and programming nifty little projects since middle school!
 What started out as making cool discoveries lead to a career I wanted to pursue.
-Talk to me all about projects, coding and LEGO!
+Talk to me all about projects and LEGO!
 (I like collecting lego)

 *   🌍  I'm based in Toronto
 *   ✉️  You can contact me at [kaushikpaul50@gmail.com](mailto:kaushikpaul50@gmail.com)